 Get Inspired: How to get into Gaelic football

-Gaelic football is one of the most popular sports in Ireland -a fast-paced game played between 30 players on a field larger than a football pitch.
+- Gaelic football is one of the most popular sports in Ireland.
+It's fast paced, with two 15-a-side teams, and is played on a field a little bit bigger than a football pitch.

-The object of the game is to put the ball in your opponents' net (a goal, worth three points) or, failing that, between the posts and above the crossbar (for one point).
+- The aim of the game is to put the ball in your opponents' net (worth three points) or between the posts and above the crossbar (for one point).

-Gaelic football builds your stamina, agility and awareness in the same way as rugby and football, while hand-eye coordination is also developed.
+- Gaelic football builds your stamina, agility and awareness in the same way as rugby and football.

-The Ladies Gaelic Football Association runs a Gaelic4Girls programme culminating in a National Blitz Day aimed at offering new, young players the chance to try the sport.
-Gaelic4Mothers is also offered across Ireland,
+- The Ladies Gaelic Football Association runs a Gaelic4Girls programme culminating in a National Blitz Day aimed at offering new, young players the chance to try the sport.

-Are you inspired to try Gaelic Football?
-Or maybe you are an expert player already?
-Get in touch and tell us your experience of the game by tweeting us on @bbcgetinspired or email us on firstname.lastname@example.org.
+Are you inspired to try Gaelic football?
+Or maybe you are a keen enthusiast already?
+Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on firstname.lastname@example.org.